 Scholarship setup step-by-step:

-- Your WWU Scholarship Contact will draft a scholarship agreement for your review and signature, must be complete by March 1, 2018 in order to be awarded for the 18-19 school year.
+- Your WWU Scholarship Contact will draft a scholarship agreement for your review and signature.
+Our preference is to have the agreement completed by March 1, 2023 to ensure it can be awarded for the 2023-24 school year.

 - Your scholarship will be advertised by WWU (typically in March and April) of each year.

 - A selection committee will review applications and choose the best candidate to receive your scholarship.

 - You will receive a thank-you letter and information about your student.

 - If possible, please make your scholarship gift by March 1, 2023.

 - Your scholarship will be applied directly to the student’s account during the 2023-24 school year.

 - You will receive an invitation to meet your scholar at our annual banquet which is typically held during Winter Quarter.

 Annual scholarships may be established with a gift of $2,000 or more per year, with a preferred commitment of five years.
 Tuition and fees average over $8,000 a year, but with room, board and books, the cost of attending Western is estimated to be $25,000 per year.
 The more a donor is able to contribute on an annual basis, the bigger the impact of support.